 Its Swine Palace, the nonprofit theatre company associated with the School of Theatre, offers a unique affiliate Equity theatre experience that provides students with access to industry professional contacts and learning.

-They also have fantastic research and engineering programs, as well as a landscape architecture program that scored the number one spot in America’s Best Architecture and Design Schools in 2019.
+They also have fantastic research and engineering programs and a landscape architecture program that scored the number one spot in America’s Best Architecture and Design Schools.

 They also rank highly for programs for veterans, consistently appearing in lists of the top 100 schools for veterans in the United States.